s-c-p/c-pl-a/week-1/VL1-ML Variable Bindings and Expressions.md

 In fact, don't even think of this as programming

+## From the PDF

+An ML program is a sequence of bindings.
+Each binding gets type-checked and then (assuming it type-checks) evaluated.

 ## (covered at last but needs to be understood first)

 ***it*** is an expression, a something